evacuate/contribute/docs/CONTRIBUTING.md

 The `evacuate` project uses [pnpm](https://pnpm.io/) as its package manager.
 Developers should install pnpm.

-Then install the dependencies with the following command
+Then install the dependencies with the following command:

 ```bash
 pnpm install